UPPMAX/HPC-python/docs/index.rst

           - as server: tetralith.nsc.liu.se``
           - as user: ``<username-at-nsc>`` NOTE: leave out the ``@nsc.liu.se``

-          - Create a working directory where you can code along.
+          - Create a working directory where you can code along, under ``/proj/hpc-python-fall-nsc``.

       - 2FA is needed.
 Info here about setup: <https://www.nsc.liu.se/support/2fa/>